BMPlot Module

 Total Connection Matrix

-import bmtool.bmplot as bmplot
+import bmtool.bmplot.connections as connections

 # Default - all connections